Skip advert

 Advertisement - Article continues below

 The seats are squishy but still offer decent support, making them comfortable in a wide variety of situations.
 That even includes taking a nap, as the front seats can recline to an almost flat position.
-One point to note is that the Ioniq 5 has no rear wiper, so visibility out of the rear windscreen can quickly become restricted – especially in the winter.
+One point to note is that the pre-facelift Ioniq 5 had no rear wiper, so visibility out of the rear windscreen could quickly become restricted in the winter.
+Luckily this was rectified with the 2025 update.

 Hyundai Ioniq 5 infotainment and navigation